VedantBende/CineTvPlus-App/README.md

 2. **Request Access**: Upon registration, your account is immediately flagged as "Pending".
 You will be directed to the Access Gate screen.
 3. **Admin Approval**: An administrative account must log in, navigate to the Admin Dashboard, and manually "Approve" your account.
 4. **Cinematic Experience**: Once approved (you will receive an **email confirmation**), refresh your page to explore TMDB catalogs, manage your Watchlist across devices, and utilize the full UI!
-5. **Streaming Onboarding**: On your first visit to a Watch Page, you will be required to acknowledge the Onboarding guidance popup and select a server (Alpha, Beta, or Gamma).
+5. **Streaming Onboarding**: On your first visit to a Watch Page, you will be required to acknowledge the Onboarding guidance popup and select a server (Alpha, Beta, Gamma, Delta, or Epsilon).
 Users can switch servers manually anytime.
 6. **TV Navigation**: TV shows feature dynamic season/episode selectors that effortlessly sync deep-links directly down to your URL bar natively!

 ---